12:00 01 July 2013

-Portsmouth Football Club is the biggest community-owned club in football and as such seeks to give its customers the highest standard of service possible in all areas.
+Portsmouth Football Club is the biggest community-owned club in British football and, as such, seeks to give its customers the highest standard of service possible in all areas.

-The procedure of customer care and the standards we attain will be closely monitored throughout the season with the aim of improving in this area for the coming season.
+The club has closely reviewed its customer complaint procedure and the standards we attain will be closely monitored throughout the season and logged for accuracy, reliability and effectiveness.

 Fax: 0844 826 5188